johnpuddephatt/yorspace-11ty/_posts/2020-01-17-our-share-offer-draws-to-a-close.md

 ### So how can you help?

 Yorspace needs all the investment it can get between now and the 31st January.
-So if you, or anyone you know, has £250 or more to invest in creating forever affordable homes for local people, please show your support by going to [the Ethex website](www.ethex.org.uk/yorspace)
+So if you, or anyone you know, has £250 or more to invest in creating forever affordable homes for local people, please show your support by [going to the Ethex website](https://www.ethex.org.uk/yorspace/).

 As one of our lovely investors put it, “Disrupting York’s defective housing market whilst creating sustainable, affordable, community designed homes: a fine combination” (Julia Unwin, ex CEO, JRF).